 You can also visit her grave in the very picturesque garden.

-The museum is open from Tuesday to Sunday from 11 am, closing at 9 pm Tuesday through Thursday and 5 pm at weekends.
+The museum is open daily except Monday from 11 am until at least 5 pm (9 pm during the week).
 Entry costs DKK 100 (around £12).

 I hope you found the above information useful.
 For more top picks from other destinations in the 50+ countries we have visited, check out my full Top 10 Things To Do list here.